BoyFrog/Naval-Warfare-Game/README.md

 ## How To Run
 This program requires the installation of the arcade library.\
-To run the program, Python 3.8 will work.
-Python 3.6 will not work and Python 3.7 may work.
+To run the program, a version of python higher than Python 3.6 is required due to dataclasses.
+If running on Python 3.6 please manually install https://pypi.org/project/dataclasses/

 ## Credits